 Its inaugural concert was a performance of Verdi’s Requiem by the New Orleans Philharmonic Symphony Orchestra, with a solo by native born bass-baritone Norman Treigle.
 On an upper level of the lobby after the performance, the conductor, Werner Torkanowsky, “positioned himself on a banister and slid to the next lobby level in an uncharacteristic display of enthusiasm.”
 A violinist and composer as well as a conductor, Torkanowsky led major orchestras across the country and overseas, spending 14 years at the helm of the New Orleans Philharmonic.
 (His son, David Torkanowsky, would become a first-call pianist on the local scene and a DJ on radio station WWOZ.)

 At the premier, former mayor Victor Schiro, whose administration had earmarked millions for the venue, said he felt like he was being presented “with a very beautiful and wonderful son.”
-As mayor in the 1960s he’d supported the bulldozing of four adjacent residential blocks, hoping to build a campus for the arts modeled on Lincoln Center in New York City.
-Those plans fizzled in the 70s and the Theater for the Performing Arts became a stand-alone, all-purpose venue, hosting an array of stage productions and serving as home base for the New Orleans Philharmonic and the New Orleans Opera House Association.
+As mayor in the 1960s he’d supported bulldozing four adjacent residential blocks of Treme, hoping to build a larger “cultural center” on the land.
+Those plans fell through in the 70s, and the theater became a stand-alone, all-purpose venue, hosting an array of stage productions and serving as home base for the New Orleans Philharmonic and the New Orleans Opera House Association.

+Local opera lovers hoped the new digs would help the city regain some cachet.
 There was a time in the 19thcentury when New York had looked to New Orleans as the leading presenter of opera in America, a status embodied in the city’s French Opera House.
 Opening in 1859, the Opera House was a point of pride for the Creole elite, a monument to their Old World sophistication.
 When it burned down in 1919 the Times-Picayune feared for the city’s cultural decline (for the newspaper, “culture” was exclusively of European origin; in 1918 it denounced jazz as an “atrocity” in racist and classist terms).
 The next long-term home for opera in New Orleans, the Municipal Auditorium, was associated with American industry, serving as a convention center as well as a concert hall when it opened in 1930.
-For local boosters in the Schiro era, presenting opera in a modern, dedicated cultural center was aspirational, a bid to regain some cachet.
+Presenting opera in a glitzy, dedicated cultural hub was regarded by some as a return to form.